freeCodeCamp/freeCodeCamp/guide/english/css/colors/index.md

 ### RGB(A)

 RGB stands for "Red, Green, Blue".
+The RGBa is the same as the standard RGB but also with the alpha/opacity.
 An RGB value is a combination of intensity values for red, green, and blue.
 Each is between 0 (black) and 255 (full intensity).
 RGBA color values are an extension of RGB color values with an alpha channel - which specifies the opacity for a color.
 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).